larkiny/nodekit/docs/src/content/docs/guides/20-bootstrap.md

 > Regular sync with the network usually takes multiple days to weeks.
 You can optionally perform fast-catchup to sync in 30-60 minutes instead.
 >
 > Would you like to preform a fast-catchup after installation?
-(Y/n)
+(Y/N)

 Fast-catchup saves a lot of time, so we recommend responding Yes.

 ---

-Assuming you have responded "yes" to the node install prompt, you will now be prompted for your user password:
+Assuming you have responded "Yes" to the node install prompt, you will now be prompted for your user password:

 ```
 WARN (You may be prompted for your password)
 INFO Installing Algod on Linux
 INFO Installing with apt-get
 [sudo] password for user:
 ```

 Your operating system requires this to allow Nodekit to install the Algorand node software.
 Enter your user password and press ENTER to proceed.